Tom Gladdis

-Tom Gladdis (born 24 February 1991 on the Isle of Wight) is a racing driver, who competed in the FIA Formula Two Championship.
+Tom Gladdis (born 24 February 1991 on the Isle of Wight) is a British racing driver, who competed in the FIA Formula Two Championship.

 Career

 Formula BMW

 Gladdis made his circuit racing debut in the Formula BMW UK series in 2007, after being one of five drivers selected for a scholarship.
-Competing for Nexa Racing, Gladdis ended up fourteenth in the championship, in its final season before being merged into Formula BMW Europe, with a solitary top ten finish at Snetterton.
+Competing for Nexa Racing, Gladdis ended up fourteenth in the championship, in its final season before being merged into Formula BMW Europe, with a solitary top-ten finish at Snetterton.
 Gladdis also competed in two rounds of the Formula BMW ADAC series for Team Zinner at Hockenheim, amassing eight points to finish 32nd in the championship, and sixteenth out of all rookies.
 He also competed in the pan-Asian series for Ao's Racing Team, as a team-mate to Sebastián Saavedra.
 To round off his season, he competed in the World Final in Valencia for Master Motorsport, finishing 23rd.